TeachBooks/mirror_mude_book/book/optimization/genetic_algorithm.md

 ![Untitled](./figs/Untitled.png)

-Exact optimization approaches basically **guarantees to find the optimal solution** to a problem!
+Exact optimization approaches basically guarantees to find the optimal solution to a problem!

 ### Computation complexity

-These methods can be **time-consuming and computationally expensive**, especially for large, complex problems.
+These methods can be time-consuming and computationally expensive, especially for large, complex problems.
 Many exact algorithms have exponential time complexity.

 ![Untitled](./figs/Untitled_1.png)

 A large number of real-life optimization problems in science, engineering, economics, and business are complex and difficult to solve.
-They cannot be solved in **an exact manner** within a **reasonable amount** of time.
+They cannot be solved in an exact manner within a reasonable amount of time.

-Using approximate algorithms is the main alternative to solve this class of problems.
+Consequently, the use of meta-heuristic algorithms, a form of approximate techniques, serves as the main alternative for solving such complex optimization problems.

 ## (Meta-)Heuristic optimization approach

-A (meta-)heuristic approach is a procedure that determines **near-optimal** solutions to an optimization problem.
+A (meta-)heuristic approach is a procedure that determines near-optimal solutions to an optimization problem.

 ![Untitled](./figs/Untitled_2.png)

 Metaheuristics represents a family of approximate optimization techniques.
 They provide “acceptable” solutions in a reasonable time for solving hard and complex problems in science and engineering.
+Generally, metaheuristics can be classified into Single-solution based meta-heuristics and Population based meta-heuristics.
+Evolutionary algorithm is a kind of population based meta-heuristics.

 ![Untitled](./figs/Untitled_3.png)